 - the creditor has a claim; - a statutory ground for attachment exists (e.g., foreign domicile of the debtor, provided that the claim has a sufficient connection with Switzerland or is based on a recognition of debt; the debtor is attempting to conceal assets); and - the debtor has assets which are situated in Switzerland.

-A court may also grant interim measures for all other claims, if the applicant shows that in the absence of the requested interim measure it would suffer irreparable harm.
+A court may also grant interim measures for all other claims, if the applicant shows credibly that a right to which it is entitled has been violated or a violation is anticipated, and that in the absence of the requested interim measure it would suffer irreparable harm.
 Moreover, the applicant must show that it is likely to prevail on the merits of the underlying cause of action.
 In cases of exceptional urgency, interim measures may be granted ex parte.